theweirdsumerah/theweirdsumerah/README.md

-# Hi there 👋, I'm Sumerah Tasmiah Khan!
+# Hey🫶, it's Sumerah here💜

 🎓 I'm a passionate **programmer** exploring the world of software development.
 💻 Currently learning **Python**, and have a solid foundation in **C** and **C++**.